Topological metrizations of trees, and new quartet methods of tree inference: Species Tree inference by Quartet Distance Consensus

 To analyze the running time of QDC, suppose QDC is applied to a list of $n$ gene trees, all on a set of $N$ taxa.
 As stated in \cite{ASTRID}, one can compute the matrix of pairwise split distances for a gene tree in time $\mathcal O(N^2)$.
 From this, for any 4 distinct taxa one can use the 4-point condition to determine which quartet is displayed, in constant time.
 Determining all displayed quartets on a single gene tree can thus be done in time $\mathcal O(N^4)$, and counting all quartets on all $n$ gene trees in time $\mathcal O(N^4n)$.
 Once this is done, the dominant quartet for each set of 4 taxa separates 4 pairs of taxa, and so contributes to 4 pairwise quartet distances.
 Considering each quartet, then, we obtain the pairwise distance matrix in additional time $\mathcal O(N^4)$.
 Using, say, NJ for tree construction requires time $\mathcal O(N^3)$, so the total time complexity of QDC/NJ is $\mathcal O(N^4n)$.

-This theoretical time complexity of QDC compares poorly with $\mathcal O(N^2n+N^3)$ for $\text{NJ}_{st}$ stated in \cite{ASTRID}, and empirical runtimes confirm that it is much slower.
+This theoretical time complexity of QDC compares poorly with $\mathcal O(N^2n+N^3)$ for $\text{NJ}_{st}$ stated in \cite{ASTRID}.
 The comparison to the quartet-based ASTRAL-III, however, is more interesting: In \cite{ASTRALIII}, it is stated that ASTRAL-III has time complexity $\mathcal O ((Nn)^{2.726})$ for input of binary gene trees.
 Thus ASTRAL-III may have better runtimes when $N>>n$ (more taxa than gene trees), but QDC may be faster for $n>>N$ (more gene trees than taxa).
 Since QDC has currently only been programmed in R, in a form unlikely to optimize runtime, a better implementation of QDC is needed for a fair practical speed comparison to ASTRAL-III.

-The R implementation of QDC/NJ, using the \texttt{ape} package \cite{ape2004}, on a data set of 1000 gene trees on 30 taxa took approximately 30 minutes to run on a desktop Macintosh with a 3.2GHz processor.
+An R implementation of QDC/NJ, using the \texttt{ape} package \cite{ape2004}, on a data set of 1000 gene trees on 30 taxa took approximately 30 minutes to run on a desktop Macintosh with a 3.2GHz processor.
 (Of this time, over 28 minutes was spent simply tallying the displayed quartets on all the gene trees.)
 Although this compares poorly to approximately 22 seconds for ASTRAL-III and approximately 3 seconds for USTAR/NJ implemented in R, it still places it well within feasibility for data analysis.
 Indeed, the computational time to infer a large number of gene trees to serve as input will dwarf QDC's runtime.
 Moreover, recoding the algorithm is likely to give substantial speed improvement.

 \textbf{Simulations.} For a first look at the possible performance of QDC for species tree inference, it was applied to Avian simulated data sets of \cite{Bayzid14}, which were also analyzed in \cite{ASTRID}.
 These data sets are simulated on a fixed species tree of 48 taxa, drawn from a study of avian species.
 Samples of 1000 gene trees were simulated under the multispecies coalescent model on the species tree (scaling factor 1), and on rescalings of it by $.5$ (more incomplete lineage sorting) and $2$ (less ILS).
 20 replicate data sets were produced for each scaling factor.
-In addition to these samples of true gene trees, sequences of length 500bp were simulated on each gene tree, and an estimated species tree inferred from them, which introduces inference error.
+In addition to these samples of gene trees from the coalescent, sequences of length 500bp were simulated on each gene tree, and an estimated species tree inferred from them, which introduces inference error.
 More details on branch lengths, population sizes, and mutation rates can be found in the original publication.